70 years of history

 Originally the ISIC card was a student identity card that gave full-time students world access to special discounted airfares.
 In order to get discounted airfares, students bought an ISIC card allowing cardholders to explore the world and discover new countries and cultures.

 This supported the ISIC card’s pioneering mission statement: “Increasing international understanding through the promotion of travel and exchange opportunities among students, young people, and the academic community.”

-2013 marks the 60th Anniversary of the International Student Identity Card (ISIC).
+2013 marked the 60th Anniversary of the International Student Identity Card (ISIC).
 To recognize ISIC’s 60 years of history a short documentary featuring interviews with key people central to the ISIC card’s significant milestones in the past and present, giving a real insight into the ISIC card’s unique history and providing a snapshot of the promising future ahead.